nina-padgett/ETLProject/README.md

 # Project #2: Extract, Transform, and Load
-In order to have a fair comparison between the different states for COVID-19 infections and deaths, we joined two datasets related to COVID-19 to take a closer look at the US states, their populations, and their case/death counts during the pandemic.
-We also added in two new columns about the percentages of cases and dates for every state to compare numbers between each state.
+In order to have a fair comparison between the US States for COVID-19 infections and deaths, we joined two datasets related to COVID-19 and census data to create a relational database.
+We took a closer look at the US states, their populations, and their case/death counts during the pandemic.
+The resulting dataset has two new columns about the percentages of cases and deaths for every state to compare death counts and case counts between each state.

+Adding in the two columns of Percent Cases and Percent Deaths gave us better insight of how different states were affected during the pandemic.
+We believe the percentage comparison gives a clearer picture of the number of deaths in comparison to the case counts in more populated /larger states versus less populated states/smaller states.

 # Methods Used
-Cleaning, joining data, adding columns
+Extract: read csv files
+Transform: clean datasets, join datasets, add new columns
+Load: load dataframe to database

 # Technologies
-Pandas, PostgreSQL
+Pandas, PostgreSQL, Jupyter Notebook

 # Contributors
 Indranil Roy, Jenna Jorstad, Nina Padgett, and Ying Sun